InductiveStep/ggplot-and-covid/README.md

 ons_dat <- read_xlsx("https://www.ons.gov.uk/visualisations/dvc875a/fig1/datadownload.xlsx")
 ```

-The solution is to download the file first then read from there.
-The
+The solution is to download the file first, which can all be done within
-“mode” option is needed to download the file correctly (xlsx files are
+R, then read from there.
+The “mode” option is needed to download the
-zip files, so they must be downloaded as binary).
+file correctly (xlsx files are zip files, so they must be downloaded as
+binary files).

 ``` r
 localExcelTemp <- tempfile(fileext = ".xlsx")